Are nonlocal Lagrangian systems fatally unstable?: Acknowledgement

 \section{Acknowledgement}

 J. Ll. was supported by the Spanish MINCIU and ERDF (project ref.
-PID2021-123879OB-C22), and C. H. expresses gratitude to Ivan Kol\'a$\check{\text{r}}$ for the valuable discussions on this topic and to the Nennisiwok AI Lab team for their support.
+PID2021-123879OB-C22).
+The authors also thank C Deffayet and A Vikman for valuable and clarifying discussions concerning their work \cite{Defayet}.